jasonsbarr/functional/docs/concurrency/Future.md

 The result will be the post data inserted into HTML content, wrapped inside a promise since the value is returned from an `async` function, ready to attach to your DOM somewhere in the callback to the promise.

+Even better, Futures have a `then` method so you can actually just `await` the Future itself!

 ### Instance properties and methods

 Note that `onCancelled` is always optional unless otherwise noted.